-Thin capitalisation: practical guidance: the Advance Thin Capitalisation Agreement process: role of Business International
+Thin capitalisation: practical guidance: the Advance Thin Capitalisation Agreement process: role of Business, Assets & International

 Specialists at Business, Assets & International have largely moved away from being “case owners” except for the largest and most complex cases, and now provide advice and support to the work done by local specialists, mainly located within Local Compliance and the Large Business Service.
 The “head office” team now spends more time on policy, litigation, training and written guidance.
 The casework is now carried out or supervised by those Transfer Pricing Group members and International Issues Managers within Local Compliance and the Large Business Service.

 The Transfer Pricing Team at Business Assets & International is responsible for the ATCA regime, with responsibilities divided between private equity/structured finance and intra-group funding cases.
 Responsibility for the 2005 anti-arbitrage legislation and for the unallowable purpose legislation at CTA09/S441 (formerly FA96/SCH9/PARA13) also lies within Business, Assets & International.

 Very few ATCA applications are retained by Business, Assets & International (or referred back to them for their sole attention).
 When Business, Assets & International does become involved in specific applications or enquiries, it is likely to be:

 - in a one-off advisory capacity, or as an occasional contributor towards the Local Compliance or LBS casework